cerb/cerb.github.io/_tips/unassign-deactivated-workers.md

 ---
-title: 'Tip: Remove assignments from deactivated workers'
+title: 'Remove assignments from deactivated workers'
 excerpt: Clear assignments on records owned by worker accounts that are deactivated.
 summary: This page provides guidance for administrators on managing assignments for deactivated worker accounts in Cerb.
 It explains how to deactivate worker accounts